-1 Hour Lecture (L) per week 1 Credit
+1 Hr.
+Lecture (L) per week 1 Credit

-1 Hour Tutorial (T) per week 1 Credit
+1 Hr.
+Tutorial (T) per week 1 Credit

+1 Hr.
+Practical (P) per week 0.5 Credit

 2 Hours Practical (P) per week 1 Credit

-Range of Credits: The total credits of all the branches for the four-year B. Tech. degree Programme shall be in the range of 160 to 172 (Minor variation is allowed as per AICTE guidelines).
-"Minor Degree or Honors will cumulatively require additional 20 credits in the specified area in addition to the credits essential for obtaining the Under Graduate Degree in Major Discipline".
+Range of Credits: The total credits of all the branches for the four-year B. Tech.
+Programme shall be in the range of 160 to 163.

 The subjects of study shall include theory, practical courses and project work/internships as given in the curriculum and shall be in accordance with the prescribed syllabus.
+The subjects of study for the first two semesters shall be common for all branches of study.